General Questions

 Q: How will I get my mail during construction?

-Q: How will the city pick-up my garbage during road construction?
+Q: How will the City pick up my garbage during road construction?

 Q: How will my driveway connect to the new roadway smoothly?

-A: As part of the project, crews will ensure that your driveway transitions smoothly to the newly widened roadway.
-This may involve adjusting the slope or grading of your driveway to match the new road level, ensuring a safe and seamless connection for easy access.
+A: To ensure a smooth connection to the new roadway, it may involve adjusting the slope or grading of your driveway to match the new road level, ensuring a safe and smooth connection.
 Property owners will need to sign a Temporary Construction Easement (TCE) agreement to allow the contractor access to make these necessary adjustments.
 If you do not wish to sign the agreement, we will not be able to tie in the driveway smoothly and it will be a bump between the road and your driveway.
-For more information please contact the project team at PriceBlvdInfo@NorthPortFL.gov or call (941) 240-6960.
+The easement is only temporary and will expire upon completion of the widening project.

 Q: What will happen to my driveway?